idimitriadis0/TranslateOnLinux/docs/index.md

 GNU/Linux is not completely lacking in the DTP department.
 [Scribus](https://www.scribus.net/) can produce professional PDFs, just like InDesign or QuarkXpress, [Inkscape](https://inkscape.org/) is probably just as good as Illustrator and [GIMP](http://gimp.org/) can tackle many of Photoshop’s capabilities.

-It’s just that these tools cannot provide the required compatibility to flawlessly integrate into a client’s proprietary DTP workflow.
+It’s just that these tools cannot necessarily provide the required compatibility to flawlessly integrate into a client’s proprietary DTP workflow.

 Along with some other software and utilities, they can, however, prove useful for occasional image localization and editing.